Crypto Exchange in Tbilisi, Georgia

 Complementary private agency value: Real estate lawyers, due diligence firms, and property consultants add analytical context that raw registry data lacks.
 They interpret financial statements, assess project viability, compare developer track records, and identify subtle warning patterns.
 Their expertise proves valuable for foreign buyers unfamiliar with Georgian legal frameworks or language barriers.

-Cost-benefit consideration: Government registry searches cost minimal fees (typically 1-5 GEL per document), while private agency comprehensive checks range from 200-800 GEL depending on depth.
-For properties above 100,000 USD, professional verification services provide insurance against costly mistakes.
+Cost-benefit consideration: Government registry fees are modest.
+An English-language extract from the Entrepreneurs Register costs 26 GEL as an add-on.
+Standard one-day registration costs 100 GEL, while expedited same-day service costs 200 GEL.
+Private agency comprehensive checks range from 200 to 800 GEL, depending on the depth of due diligence.
+For properties above $100,000, professional verification services provide insurance against costly mistakes.
 For smaller investments, self-conducted registry checks combined with project visits often suffice.

 Hybrid approach recommended: Conduct basic government registry verification yourself to eliminate obviously problematic developers, then engage private agencies for shortlisted finalists.
 This saves costs while ensuring professional oversight for final decisions.
-Property lawyers can review contracts, while financial advisors assess developer solvency—services particularly valuable when making international payments through currency exchange providers like Werty, which can facilitate transparent, documented transactions for property purchases.
+Property lawyers can review contracts, while financial advisors assess developer solvency.
+These services are especially valuable for international payments processed through currency exchange providers like Werty, which can support transparent, documented property transactions.

 How do I avoid construction fraud when buying a new apartment in Georgia?

 Escrow account protection: Never transfer large payments directly to developers without escrow arrangements through recognized Georgian banks.
-Escrow accounts release funds in stages tied to verified construction milestones—foundation completion, wall construction, roofing, finishing—protecting your money if the project stalls.
+Escrow accounts release funds in stages tied to verified construction milestones.
+These typically include foundation completion, wall construction, roofing, and finishing.
+This structure helps protect your money if the project stalls.

 Contract structure safeguards: Include specific completion dates with penalty clauses, detailed technical specifications matching approved blueprints, clear handover conditions, and warranty terms.
 Engage a property lawyer to review contracts before signing.
 Standard preliminary agreements should reference construction permit numbers, cadastral codes, and Public Registry verification details.